microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

    In our case, the `master-0` pod shows no errors in recent events.

-4. As you saw in the previous section, you can view the logs through Kibana from the cluster administration portal.
+4. As you saw in the previous section, you can view the logs through Kibana from the SQL Server Big Data Cluster Dashboard.
 However, sometimes you want quick access to download all the logs for containers running within a pod.
 Run the command below to output the logs for all containers running in the `master-0` pod to a new file named `master-0-pod-logs.txt`.

    ```bash
    kubectl logs master-0 --all-containers=true -n CLUSTER_NAMESPACE > master-0-pod-logs.txt